MoseleyBioinformaticsLab/mwtab/docs/tutorial.rst

 Manipulating Data From a Single MWTabFile
 -----------------------------------------

-In order to change values within :class:`~mwtab.mwtab.MWTabFile` descend into appropriate level using square bracket accessors and set a new value.
+In order to change values within :class:`~mwtab.mwtab.MWTabFile`, descend into the appropriate level using square bracket accessors and set a new value.

-   * Changing regular "key-value" pairs:
+   * Change regular "key-value" pairs:

    >>> mwtfile["PROJECT"]["PHONE"]
    '-'